Not

 even the most basic things you need: food, clean

 water, clothing, a place to live.
-Families can

 become trapped in poverty because they can't